ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * The fields 'kdc_cred' ,'kdc_nonce', 'kdc_cred_verify', and 'group_rekeying' are not present.

 * The fields 'creds' and 'peer_identifiers' SHOULD be present, if the group rekeying is performed due to one or multiple Clients joining the group as Publishers.
-Following the same semantics used in the Join Response message, the two parameters specify the authentication credential and Sender ID of such Clients.
+Following the same semantics used in the Join Response message, the two parameters specify the authentication credentials and Sender IDs of such Clients.
 Like in the Join Response message, the 'peer_roles' parameter MAY be omitted.

 # Pub-Sub Protected Communication {#protected_communication}